symfony/symfony-docs/messenger.rst

 Creating a Message & Handler
 ----------------------------

-Messenger centers around two different classes that you'll create: (1) a message class that holds data and (2) a handler(s) class that will be called when that message is dispatched.
+Messenger centers around two different classes that you will create: (1) a message class that holds data and (2) a handler(s) class that will be called when that message is dispatched.
 The handler class will read the message class and perform one or more tasks.